Puffer Butte at Fields Spring State Park

 Puffer Butte remains closed for construction and site upgrades.
-Construction is progressing and we anticipate a reopening announcement soon.
+Due to construction delays, we anticipate further updates in spring 2023.
 You may check this page for updates or contact our team at email@example.com for more information.

 - A log lodge that is accessible to people with disabilities

 - Lodge can sleep up to 24 persons

 - Six adjacent cabins sleep up to 56 overnight guests